Data Protection in PubSub+ Cloud

 Solace supports self-managed encryption keys for some Dedicated Region cloud providers.
 With a self-managed encryption key, you control access to your data and can revoke the key at any time.
 Solace currently supports the following self-managed encryption keys:

-When choosing to encrypt the data at rest in your event broker service's message spools, you must provide the self-managed key to Solace.
+When choosing to encrypt the data at rest in your event broker service's message spools using a self-managed encryption key, the key remains in your account with your cloud provider.
+You must provide Solace with permission to use the key in your PubSub+ Cloud account.

 Encryption of Sensitive Data